The only certainty is uncertainty, says David Nish CA

 'Asset bubbles and a savings glut'

-The Standard Life Chief Executive said that rising income inequality, low interest rates and a shortage of safe assets for investment across the world are part of this growing uncertainty and change.
+David said that rising income inequality, low interest rates and a shortage of safe assets for investment across the world are part of this growing uncertainty and change.

 He said: "There's a lot of talk about asset bubbles around the world at the moment.
 Stock markets are at all-time highs.
 Interest rates are at all-time lows.
 Are there enough good quality investment opportunities?
 Is capital available or do we have a savings glut chasing down returns?
 Does real revenue growth exist?"